ietf-rats-wg/key-attestation/draft-ounsworth-rats-key-attestation.md

 TODO: note that we need to be careful about whether we are attesting the AK, or only attesting application keys.

-TODO: JP to re-write the Request Entities part.

-A PKIX Attestation that contains a request entity MUST NOT contain any platform or key entities.
-Request entities SHOULD correspond one-to-one with platform and key entities that are expected to be returned.
-In other words, the request SHOULD be constructed so that the Attesting Service can easily detect whether a request entity contains platform or key claims, replace `id-pkix-attest-entity-request` by either `id-pkix-attest-entity-platform` or `id-pkix-attest-entity-key` and fill in the requested claims.
-It is a goal of this draft to keep the Attesting Service logic as simple as possible since this is security-critical code deep within the HSM, and so the Attesting Service SHOULD contain hard-coded request templates and SHOULD reject any request that does not match its template since other behivour could lead to security issues.

-EDNOTE: MikeO: I feel like the request syntax is too flexible.
-I would like to lock this down and make it more rigid.
+A PKIX Attestation can contain at most one transaction entity.
+A transaction entity contains attributes that are related to the request such as a "nonce".
+Attributes associated with the request do not belong with any other entities and should be reported as part of the transaction entity.

-Each attribute carries an Object Identifier (OID) identifying the type, and a value which must be one of the prescribed data types.
+Each reported attribute is composed of an Object Identifier (OID), identifying the type of the attribute, and a value which must be one of the prescribed data types.

 ~~~asn.1
 ReportedAttribute ::= SEQUENCE {